Consteel/manual/docs/manual/5_0_structural-modeling/5_2_line-members.md

 **Consteel 15**

 **_Reinforced concrete cross-sections with design option_**, are represented with a gray cross-section pictogram on the **_Macro section_** dialogue.
-In ConSteel, there are two section types with design options:
+In Consteel, there are two section types with design options:

 - Solid circle section